About

 AI analysis of 3,369 Turkish Competition Board decisions

-A quarter-century of the Turkish Competition Board’s decisions, treated as a single coherent dataset.
-Combines NLP and economic methods to surface patterns invisible to manual review.
+A quarter-century of the Board’s decisions, treated as a single coherent dataset.
+Combines NLP and economic methods to find patterns no manual review could.

 Forthcoming working paper